Curating Digital Images:

 Work area 1 concentrates on the curation of digital images that can be found in online museum databases and virtual museums.
 For several years many museums and heritage institutions have been, and still are, heavily invested in digitizing their collections and making them accessible to the public.
 Those archives offer online visitors the opportunity to browse museums’ collections from all over the world, at any time of the day.
 Many institutions provide open access to these resources so that online visitors can download and use them for different purposes.
 The question arises who uses these archives and what people actually do with the digital images of art, artefacts and photographs that can be found online.
 How do these digital images become part of and influence the daily life of their users?
 Practices might range from browsing the archives for a new desktop background, for art and handicraft inspiration, research and teaching materials, or collaborative projects like hackathons that remix and reuse images in creative new ways.

 The ethnographic research in this work area will explore and examine how and which images users share on platforms such as Twitter, Reddit, Facebook, Pinterest, Tumblr, and Flickr.
-Additionally, research will closely work together with several project partners, including the renowned plattform Europeana, to find users who engage with digital museum and heritage images.
+Additionally, research is supported by the renowned plattform Europeana, to find users who engage with digital museum and heritage images.
 The curation practices of how and which images are shared or used for different purposes and in different everyday life contexts will be investigated to find out what online visitors find interesting, which practices digital image archives afford and what is perceived as missing, what is important to users and how do the images find their ways into conversations with friends and family.